UNC Adams School of Dentistry: Research and Innovation

 The UNC-CH Adams School of Dentistry consistently ranks among the nation's top 10 dental schools in NIH funding, and its programs in orofacial pain, oral-systemic relationships, health policy and education, fundamental mechanisms of disease, clinical therapeutics, and other areas of oral and craniofacial health science make it a center of basic, translational, and clinical research.
 The overarching emphasis is on the promotion of oral health and function.
 Research also is conducted in the areas of health services, health policy and health education.
 New knowledge is shared through presentations at scientific forums and publication in the scholarly literature.
 The Adams School of Dentistry scientists interact and collaborate with investigators on the UNC-Chapel Hill campus, as well as with leading scientists and institutions elsewhere in the United States and abroad.

 Outreach allows dental students and faculty to travel on international project trips, school-to-school exchanges and faculty engagements.
 There are international projects in Malawi and Singapore.

 Accreditation

-The UNC Adams School of Dentistry is currently Approval with Reporting Requirements (intent to withdraw) by the Commission on Dental Accreditation as of June 2022.
+As of March 2023, the Adams School of Dentistry was granted the "approval without reporting requirements" status by the Commission on Dental Accreditation.